 Who is eligible for a loan?

-An applicant should be a member of the Jewish community of Greater MetroWest (Essex, Morris, Sussex, Union, and parts of Somerset Counties) Monmouth County, or Middlesex counties.
+An applicant should be a member of the Jewish community of Bergen, Essex, Hudson, Morris, Monmouth, Middlesex, Passaic, Sussex and Union counties.

 For what purposes are loans given?

-The HFL Harriet Bilus Fund makes loans to women for starting or expanding a business.
+The HFLNJ Harriet Bilus Fund makes loans to women for starting or expanding a business.

-At this time HFL does not support student loans.
+At this time HFLNJ does not support student loans.